The Structure of Occupational Mobility in France: Literature Review

 \section{Literature Review}

 At the macro-level, structural shifts may be attributed to technological advancements \citep{atalay2018new} or macroeconomic events such as the ``China Shock" \citep{autor2021persistence} or the COVID-19 pandemic \citep{cortes2023heterogeneous}.
-Empirical evidence suggests that worker reallocation following structural shocks is a slow process \citep{adao2022fast, dix2023globalization, autor2021persistence}.
-Understanding the reasons for the slow reallocation of workers is crucial it may affect policymakers' decisions on labor market interventions, particularly amid pandemic-induced job market shifts, the green transition, and the impacts of automation.
+Empirical evidence suggests that worker reallocation following structural shocks is a slow process \citep{dix2023globalization, autor2021persistence}.
+Understanding the reasons for slow worker reallocation is crucial, as it may influence policymakers' decisions on labor market interventions, particularly in the context of pandemic-induced job market shifts, the green transition, and the impacts of automation.

 Several factors have been identified as contributing to slow worker reallocation.
-First, skills are often imperfectly transferable between occupations, leading to mismatches that impede transitions \citep{adao2022fast, bocquet2022network, buera2022skill}. \cite{adao2022fast} finds that, in occupations with strong skill specificity, the pace of labor market adjustments slows down because the transition relies less on reallocating older workers and more on gradually integrating younger workers into these roles.
-Additionally, \cite{bocquet2022network} finds that reallocation is significantly slowed down due to the structure of the occupation network and highlights that the impact of skill frictions can be effectively modeled within a search and matching framework, making the underlying effects more tractable.
+First, skills are often imperfectly transferable between occupations, leading to mismatches that impede transitions \citep{adao2022fast, bocquet2022network, buera2022skill}. \cite{adao2022fast} finds that, in occupations with strong skill specificity, the pace of labor market adjustments slows down because the transition relies less on reallocating older workers and more on gradually integrating younger workers into these roles. \cite{bocquet2022network} was the first to highlight and quantify the role of bottleneck or ``bridge occupations" on the speed of reallocation.
+He finds that reallocation is significantly slowed down due to the structure of the occupation network and emphasizes that the impact of skill frictions can be effectively modeled within a search and matching framework, making the underlying effects more tractable.

 Second, local labor markets are often imperfectly connected on an occupational and sectoral level \citep{schmutz2020search, dix2023globalization}. \cite{kline2013place} emphasize geographical barriers, suggesting that labor markets in highly competitive and productive cities are not well-connected, leading to a scarcity of occupational transitions. \cite{schmutz2020search} develop a general equilibrium search and matching model to incorporate these geographical frictions.